marcingrzejszczak/marcingrzejszczak.github.io/content/post/2025-10-18-micrometer-docs-gen-hidden-gem/index.md

 The project is a CLI that scans a provided input sources directory to search for `ObservationDocumentation` enum implementations and `ObservationConventions`.
 By default, it will generate documentation for observations, spans and meters.
 The project uses [Handlebars templates](https://github.com/micrometer-metrics/micrometer-docs-generator/tree/v1.0.4/micrometer-docs-generator/src/main/resources/templates) and can be completely customized (check the [Picocli options](https://github.com/micrometer-metrics/micrometer-docs-generator/blob/v1.0.4/micrometer-docs-generator/src/main/java/io/micrometer/docs/DocsGeneratorCommand.java)).
 The project documentation is available [here](https://docs.micrometer.io/micrometer-docs-generator/reference/).

 Throughout the Spring portfolio we would be "eating our own dog food".
-Many projects were leveraging Micrometer Docs Generator to produce their own observability documentation.
+How could we tell the community that a given solution solves a given problem if we don't use it ourselves?
+That's why many Spring projects were leveraging Micrometer Docs Generator to produce their own observability documentation.
 You can check out an example of documentation generated for [Spring Cloud Task](https://docs.spring.io/spring-cloud-task/reference/observability.html) and the [sources](https://github.com/spring-cloud/spring-cloud-task/blob/v3.3.0/spring-cloud-task-core/src/main/java/org/springframework/cloud/task/listener/TaskExecutionObservation.java).

 Below you can find screenshots from code and part of the generated documentation.